 UK PM Sunak to visit Israel on Thursday

+LONDON — British Prime Minister Rishi Sunak will arrive in Israel on Thursday (Oct 19) and meet with Prime Minister Benjamin Netanyahu and President Isaac Herzog, before travelling on to other regional capitals, his office said.

-Sunak will share his condolences for the loss of life in Israel and Gaza as a result of the Oct.
-7 attack on Israel by Gaza-based Palestinian Hamas gunmen, his office said, and warn against further escalation of conflict in the region.
+Mr Sunak will share his condolences for the loss of life in Israel and Gaza as a result of the Oct 7 attack on Israel by Gaza-based Palestinian Hamas gunmen, his office said and warn against further escalation of conflict in the region.

 He said a deadly blast at a Gaza hospital on Tuesday which killed hundreds of Palestinians should be "a watershed moment for leaders in the region and across the world to come together to avoid further dangerous escalation of conflict", pledging Britain would be at "the forefront of this effort".